-andhra style chicken curry shared today is also called as kodi kura iguru , it is of a semi gravy thick consistency that is very unique and great tasting.
+chicken iguru shared today is also called as kodi kura iguru.
+This simple chicken curry yields a dish of a semi gravy thick consistency that is very unique and great tasting.
 Chicken or kodi is simmered or cooked on a low flame in the gravy and the moisture is evaporated to get a great tasting thick curry.

 While the village style chicken pulusu or the chicken curry were made in families that usually had a crowd to feed, kodi kura iguru was made by folks who prefer the thick curry that is of a semi gravy consistency.